 Open: 24 hours, but tours and visitor center are available from 8:30 am to 7:30 pm

-The Gobbins Cliff Path is a stunning stop, providing unparalleled views and a slight sense of adventure.
-You’ll park your car in one of the free allocated parking spaces and then make your way down the 3km-long cliff path.
+The Gobbins Cliff Path is a stunning stop, providing unparalleled views and a slight sense of adventure, so you’ll want to stop here when touring Northern Ireland by car.
+You’ll park your car in one of the free allocated parking spaces and then go down the 3km-long cliff path.
 There are many steps and a steep incline at the end, so you’d need to be able to manage this.

 Do the walk with a tour guide, and you’ll get a detailed history and explanation of the area and its significance.
 If you’re an avid bird watcher, you’ll want to try and make this trip sometime between May and August.
 This time of year is when you’ll be treated to a stunning sight of the migrating birds.